Law - Political Science - Administration

 Professional integration

-• The proposed training constitutes a good preparation:
+• The training offered is good preparation:

-- For entry into the workforce.
+- For entering the workforce.

 - For a doctorate.